PJA Series B Instructions to Authors

 c) Full names of all authors

-d) Affiliations, cities and countries of all authors (ORCID of all authors (if the authors have) are requested by the Editorial Office when the manuscript is accepted for publication.)
+d) Affiliations, cities, and countries of all authors.
+Authors’ ORCIDs (Open Researcher and Contributor IDs) are requested by the Editorial Office when the manuscript is accepted for publication.

-f) Corresponding author’s name and the complete address, and when available, e-mail address.
+f) Corresponding author’s name, complete address, and e-mail address

 h) Keywords (up to 6; each keyword should be divided by commas)